Sjenn257/sql-challenge/README.md

  - Department Manager
  - Salaries

-These tables were created using the schema.sql file located in the SQL folder.
+The database tables were created using the <b>schema.sql</b> file located in the SQL folder.

-I imported corresponding CSVs from the data folder.

-Below is the ER Diagram.
+Below is the ER Diagram showing the relationships.

 ![ERD_screenshot](https://user-images.githubusercontent.com/82002107/130335777-f6127e80-5d74-4c39-86e1-669516842799.jpg)